Nailujj/Forta_bot_deployment/README.md

 ## Alerts

 ### FORTA-CREATE
-- **Description**: Fired when a transaction contains a Create Agent function call by the deployer address.
+- **Description**: Fired when a transaction contains a `createAgent` function call by the deployer address.
 - **Severity**: Low.
 - **Type**: "info".
 - **Metadata**: